ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 We consider each of these separately.
-First, any reasonable implementation of `xSCAL` should behave like `transform`, in that it should work even if the output and input vector elements to be different (as long as they do not overlap).
+First, any reasonable implementation of `xSCAL` should behave like `transform`, in that it should work whether or not the output and input vectors are the same (as long as they do not partially overlap).
 Similarly, an operation `w := alpha*x + beta*y` that permits `w` to be the same as `x` or `y` would behave like `transform`, and would cover all `xAXPY` use cases.
 The same argument applies to any element-wise function.